-Every Luzerne County Community College student who is registered for English Composition 101 must take and pass the Writing Competency Examination (WCE) during the semester for which the student is enrolled for the course.
-The purpose of this examination is to ensure that LCCC students are able to express themselves clearly, functionally and effectively in writing without extended time for prewriting, planning, drafting and rewriting.
+Every Luzerne County Community College student who is registered for an English 101 section must take the Writing Competency Examination (WCE) during the semester for which the student is enrolled for the course.
+The purpose of this examination is to ensure that LCCC students are able to express themselves clearly, functionally and effectively in their writing.
+See the current Standard Course Syllabus for all policies, regulations, and guidelines pertaining to the exam.